wakululuu/tp/docs/UserGuide.md

 * You can remove all the worker’s roles by typing `r/` without specifying any roles after it.

 Examples:
-*  `worker edit 1 n/John r/Cleaner` Edits the name and worker role of the 1st worker to be John and Cleaner respectively.
+*  `worker-edit 1 n/John r/Cleaner` Edits the name and worker role of the 1st worker to be John and Cleaner respectively.
-*  `worker edit 2 n/Betsy Crower p/7` Edits the name and pay of the 2nd person to be Betsy Crower and $7/hr respectively.
+*  `worker-edit 2 n/Betsy Crower p/7` Edits the name and pay of the 2nd person to be Betsy Crower and $7/hr respectively.

 <!-- ### Locating workers by name: `worker find`